-Whether you want to introduce your child to a Disney musical, a classic tale, a show with a moral conscience, a production that will teach kids about American history, or you simply want them to experience Broadway for the first time, we have the lowdown on what to see.
+Whether you want to introduce your child to a Disney musical, a classic tale, a show with a moral conscience, a production that will teach kids about American history, or you simply want them to experience Broadway for the first time, we have the lowdown on what to see this year.
 We’ve broken down our list of the best Broadway shows for kids by age group, so you can make the right choice based on your child’s age and maturity level.
 These are the best Broadway shows for kids in 2019.

 Best Broadway Shows for Kids: Ages 5 and Up

 The composers behind Disney’s hit movie Frozen have brought their famous story to life on the Broadway stage.
 They brought along the best songs, including “Let It Go” and “Do You Want to Build a Snowman?”, and they even composed a few new tunes too.
 The result is electrifying—the special effects are spectacular, with ice spurting out of all sides of the stage when Elsa’s powers are released.
 All of the characters are included, and the storyline is intact, but the focus remains on the relationship between Anna and Elsa, the two sisters who find out the true meaning of love.
 Note: The theater’s advisory is 8 and up, but we know for a fact that younger kids will love this show.
-If your child wants to show up in Disney garb, they won’t be the only one.
+If your child wants to show up in Frozen garb, they won’t be the only one.
 The theater is filled with little princesses on a daily basis.

 Disney also pulls out all the stops with its Broadway version of the famous tale, Aladdin.
 Based on the animated film, the show includes all of the movie’s original songs, plus a few new ones.
 The show involves a lot of magic, including a genie, a magic lamp, and a flying carpet.
 We love Aladdin as a Broadway show for first-timers.

 One of the most thrilling Broadway shows for kids by the folks at Disney, The Lion King is based on the animated film of the same name and features fan favorites such as “Circle of Life” and “Hakuna Matata.”
 It tells the story of a love between a father and a young son, making the story relatable and heartwarming for both parents and kids alike.
 The Lion King is a great show for your little Broadway first-timer, but it remains a hard ticket to get, so book well in advance and be prepared to pay full price.

 Best Broadway Shows for Kids: Ages 8 and Up

 If you’re looking for a good night out on Broadway that is full of laughter, The Play That Goes Wrong is for you.
 A British turned American production, it’s about an accident-prone university drama society performing a play about a murder mystery.
 As the characters melt down, so does the set and it ends up coming with them, piece by piece.
 The result is a total slapstick comedy you and your kids will love.
 The Play That Goes Wrong will move to Off-Broadway’s New World Stages, beginning performances at the underground, midtown venue February 11.

 Wicked has been on the Broadway stage for 15 years and is still going strong.
 It’s also a big Broadway spectacle, complete with a large cast, fantastic set and big songs such as the memorable “Defying Gravity.”
 For fans of The Wizard of Oz, the story will be somewhat familiar, about the relationship between the Wicked Witch of the West and Glinda the Good.
 The storyline is a bit complex, so younger kids might not fully understand but will love it regardless.
 Wicked is also a terrific show for your little Broadway first-timer.

 Best Broadway Shows for Kids: Ages 10 and Up

-No list of Broadway musicals would be complete without a mention of Hamilton.
+No list of Broadway musicals would be complete without mention of Hamilton.
 What started as a little show at the Public Theater a few years ago has now forever changed the face of theater around the world.
 The show tells the story of Alexander Hamilton, one of our forefathers, and his impact on the world both in life and death.
 Just let the music tell the story (no pun intended).
 With its memorable songs that became ingrained in our culture, this show remains the hottest ticket on Broadway.
 But with the help of its creator and former star, Lin-Manuel Miranda, there is a daily lottery and the show is now touring around the world and finding its way into classrooms, too.
 While the storyline is complex, even young children are begging to see this show.

 The Phantom of the Opera is another legendary Andrew Lloyd Weber production filled with classic songs and memorable moments that have made it a favorite Broadway show for kids and families.
 It’s the thrilling love story between a young soprano and a deformed music composer in Paris.
 Based on a book by French writer Gaston Leroux, this show is transformative and a true Broadway classic.

 Best Broadway Shows for Kids: Ages 12 and Up

-18. Come from Away – Come from Away is a musical set the week following 9/11.
+Come From Away is a musical set the week following 9/11.
 Don’t let this detail deter you from seeing it, though, as it’s the inspiring story about what happened when 38 planes had to land in the small town of Gander in Newfoundland and what transpired between the 7,000-stranded people on the planes and the Gander residents, who housed and fed them.
 The songs are uplifting and breathe life into a tragedy that struck the city of New York.
 Seeing it on Broadway in New York City is certainly appropriate.
 There are a lot of characters and storylines to keep up with.
 Be sure to explain the events of 9/11 before the curtain goes up.

 Ready to buy your tickets?
 Check out 8 Secrets to Getting Cheap Broadway Tickets.